NVIDIA/cutlass/media/docs/quickstart.md

   >;
 ```

-It is worth noting that the mainloop builder takes `MmaTileShape` while the epilogue builder takes `OutputCtaShape`.

 Instantiating a blockscaled GEMM kernel is slightly different.
 Referring to an [MXFP8 GEMM](./../../test/unit/gemm/device/sm100_gemm_mxf8_mxf8_mxf8_tensor_op_f32_auto.cu) sample unit test, it takes a different tensor operation class:

 ```c++